thybag/PHP-SharePoint-Lists-API/readme.md

     $list->create(array( 'id'=>1, 'name'=>'Fred' ));

 #### List all Lists.
-You can get a full listing of all avaiable lists within the connected sharepoint subsite by calling:
+You can get a full listing of all available lists within the connected SharePoint subsite by calling:

     $sp->getLists();

 #### List metaData.
-You can access a lists meta data (Column configurtion for example) by calling
+You can access a lists meta data (Column configuration for example) by calling

     $sp->readListMeta('My List');